 Sarah Goodman, Medical Biotechnology Class of 2012, conducted research her senior year on genetic mutations linked to schizophrenia and Parkinson’s disease.
 "I like working on genetics, and with DNA," Sarah said.
 "I’ve always been interested in genetics and neurodegenerative disorders.
 It’s like a puzzle, and the mystery is where the pieces should go."

-In the senior year of the program, medical biotechnology students spend time in internships in which they gain research experience under the supervision of a faculty research mentor in an academic or industrial laboratory.
+During the senior year, medical biotechnology students spend time in internships to gain research experience with a faculty research mentor in an academic or industrial laboratory.

 Internships take place in one or more of our clinical affiliate institutions: